 For the past few years, I’ve used Bloglovin to keep up with all the blogs I follow.
 I loved that I could see recent posts from my favourite blogs and organise them, simply!

-With their main focus on beauty and fasion blog (not that I blame them as they started with a background in fashion web projects), the high promotion of bloggers in those categories, feature suggestions from users and other features they’ve started offering, I feel like Bloglovin’ is moving away from being a simple RSS feed reader and turning into a social networking / promotion platform for bloggers.
+With their focus shifting and new features, I feel like Bloglovin’ is moving away from being a simple RSS feed reader and turning into a social networking/promotion platform for bloggers.

 Why I now use Feedly to follow my favourite sites